veg/hyphy-eye/src/pages/busted-network.md

 maybe there would be an independently scrolling phylotree to left that a user could choose clades from? also, the only real opportunity for codon info here is in tooltips or similar.

-my 2c, i dont currently think this is a primary result summary viz, but could be a complimentary one. something offered after we get the primary thing sorted.
+my 2c, i dont currently think this is a primary result summary viz, but could be a complimentary, more exploratory one. it does seem fun though, something offered after we get the primary thing sorted.

 ```js
 const force_net = forcenet.render(filtered_data, document.createElement("div"));